-- 1. Check that the drain plug at bottom of exchanger (in red) is properly tightened. - 2.
-Open the vent in blue (red circle) on left side of the picture. - 3.
-Add coolant through the heat exchanger filler port on top (in blue and red arrow) up to when coolant is overflowing through circled blue vent. - 4.
-Close and secure vent and cap. - 5.
+- 1. Check that the two drain plugs (B) on both sides of the engine are properly tightened. - Add coolant through the heat exchanger filler port on top (A).
+Stop filling when coolant is reaching the bottom of the filler cap lip. - 3.
+Close and secure cap. - 4.
 Start the engine and let it operate few minutes at idle.
 Stop the engine, wait few minutes and check the coolant level in the heat exchanger and in the expansion tank.
 Top up if necessary.